Azaucifer/Bike-Sales-Analysis-Dashboard---Excel/README.md

 4. **Visualize Data:** Enjoy dynamic visualizations that bring our bike sales analysis to life.

-Thank you for using our Bike Sales Analysis Dashboard.
+Thank you for using the Bike Sales Analysis Dashboard.
 I hope you find it informative and valuable for your exploration of bike sales data!